Veterinarians say that ear problems are one of the most common reasons why people bring their pets in for a visit.

 - Rubbing ears on surfaces

 You may notice symptoms cropping up at regular times, like during pollen season.
-Often these irritated ears are a symptom of allergies.
-Ear mites are another common problem.
+Sometimes these irritated ears are a symptom of allergies.

 Ears normally have ear wax and bacteria in them.
 The wax is one of the body’s products of elimination, a kind of sweat, and the bacteria changes that wax into a liquid that the body gets rid of.
 When your dog or cat is unhealthy, excess toxins are excreted, and a buildup occurs.
 If your dog or cat’s healthy bacteria aren’t strong enough to tackle the excretions, unhealthy bacteria can grow and fester.
 And if your pet has been on antibiotics, the ears will be low on healthy bacteria.
 These things lead to an ear infection.

-Cats, on the other hand, are more prone to ear mites, although dogs commonly get them, too.
-Puppies and kittens are particularly susceptible.
-Mites are too small to be seen by the naked eye, but if you rub a cotton ball in your pet’s ears, and it comes out with small, dark brown clumps, these are likely a product of ear mites.
+Cats, on the other hand, are more prone to ear mites.
+Kittens are particularly susceptible.
+Mites are too small to be seen by the naked eye, but if you rub a cotton ball in your pet’s ears, and it comes out with small, dark brown clumps, these may be a product of ear mites.

 Most of the time, ear mites and mild ear infections are relatively easy to treat at home.
 If you take your dog or cat to a conventional veterinarian, he or she will probably prescribe antibiotics and steroids.
 If there is blood or pus in the ear, definitely take your pet to the vet, however, go to a holistic veterinarian.
 Taking unnecessary antibiotics and steroids is not good for your dog or cat.